david-a-parry/vase/README.md

                             only be retained if there are no conflicting 'benign' or 'likely benign' assertions.

+      --g2p G2P             A G2P CSV file for filtering variants based on G2P
+                            annotations.
+Requires your VCF to be annotated with VEP.
+Only variants with consequences
+                            affecting genes in this file will be retained.

+      --check_g2p_consequence
+                            If using --g2p option, use this flag to require that the observed consequence matches the
+                            'mutation consequence' in the specified G2P file.

+      --check_g2p_inheritance
+                            If using --g2p option, use this flag to require that the observed inheritance or
+                            hetero/hemi/homozygosity of alleles match the
+                            requirement specified in the specified G2P file.
+                            Requires at least one of --recessive/--de_novo/
+                            --dominant/singleton_recessive/singleton_dominant
+                            arguments.

     Region Filtering Arguments:
       Arguments for filtering variants on genomic regions.
 These arguments are mutually exclusive.